imapsync/imapsync/README.md

      --syncacls          : Synchronizes acls (Access Control Lists).
      --nosyncacls        : Does not synchronize acls.
 This is the default.
-                           Acls in IMAP are not standardized, be careful.
+                           Acls in IMAP are not standardized, be careful since one acl code on one side may signify something else on the other one.

+     --addheader         : When a message has no headers to be identified, --addheader adds a "Message-Id" header,
+                           like "Message-Id: 12345@imapsync", where 12345
+                           is the imap UID of the message on the host1 folder.

   OPTIONS/debugging